handsontable/hyperformula/docs/guide/arrays.md

 Non-array values are **scalars**.

+By default, array arithmetic is disabled globally in HyperFormula.

+To use array arithmetic, either enable it globally ([set the `useArrayArithmetic` option to `true`](../api/interfaces/configparams.html#usearrayarithmetic)), or use the ARRAYFORMULA function.

 ## Operating on arrays

 When you perform an operation on an array, each output array value is a result of that operation on the corresponding input array value.